huy2272/huy2272/README.md

 ### Hi there 👋

-🔭 I’m currently working on an Othello website.
+🔭 I’m currently working on an Othello website and expense tracking website.

 🌱 I’m currently learning Web Development, React.js.